Mikao Usui was a renowned Tendai Buddhist and the founder of what we know today as “Reiki”.

 He cultivated the five admonitions recommended by Emperor Meiji, which later became known as the Reiki principles:

-- Just for today, I will be grateful.
+- Just for today, I am grateful;

-- Just for today, I will not anger.
+- Just for today, I am happy;

-- Just for today, I will do my work honestly.
+- Just for today, I work honestly;

 The 3 Things You Have To Remember About Mikao Usui